-Forest Through the Trees are environmental paintings that evolve slowly through repetitive, physical, tedious hand-weathering processes on portrait linen using plant and rock-derived pigments and binders.
-The work aims to suggest the importance of human/nature interconnection as a way to receive peace and calm.
-Echoing the Japanese tradition of Kintsugi (mending broken pottery with gold), this work elicits beauty through the enhancement and preservation of its wrinkles.
-Sampling of larger series shown.
+Forest Through the Trees are environmental paintings that evolve slowly through repetitive, physical, tedious hand-weathering processes on portrait linen using plant and rock-derived pigments and natural binders, rather than store-bought paint.
+The work suggests the importance of human/nature interaction to experience peace, calm and hope for a more nurturing future.
+Echoing the Japanese tradition of Kintsugi (mending broken pottery with gold), this work aims to elicit a fragile, vulnerable, yet resilient beauty through the mindful preservation of its wrinkles.

 Click on each image to enlarge.